Puu Heleakala

 No analysis available

-Evidence supports a resident manager on-site.
-Historical MLS data showed RESMAN in 10 of 20 listings, and one current remark explicitly says the community association has "a recreation area, playground and resident manager among its amenities."
-The rest of the remarks are mostly silent on the topic, which is consistent with agents often copying MLS amenity data rather than describing it in prose.
+Evidence strongly supports a resident manager on-site.
+Historical MLS data showed RESMAN in 10 of 20 listings, and current remarks explicitly mention an "on-site resident manager" and a "resident manager among its amenities."
+This appears consistent across multiple listings rather than a one-off copy/paste error.

 No analysis available